-Average retail gasoline prices in North Carolina was unchanged at $2.04 per gallon from last week as of Monday, July 13.
-This compares with the national average which decreased by three cents to $2.19 per gallon, according to www.northcarolinagasprices.com.
+Average retail gasoline prices in North Carolina increased by five cents from last week at $2.66 as of Monday, May 3.
+This compares with the national average which increased one cent to $2.89 per gallon, according to www.northcarolinagasprices.com.

 National, state debt update…

 As of Monday, May 3, the United States’ national debt was $28,239,580,426,170, according to www.usdebtclock.org.
 That debt figure breaks down to $85,795 in debt per person and $225,309 in debt per taxpayer.
 Also as of Monday, May 3, North Carolina’s state debt was $49,729,169,176, which breaks down to $4,725 in debt per citizen.